filipdadgar/ansible-proxmox-k8/README.md

 ## TODO
-1. Add better support for plugins
+1. Add better support for plugins and later version of k8
 2. Add better support for pxe boot of proxmox.